 Bapcor (ASX:BAP): Still recovering from 3 profit downgrades in less than a year, but could it be destined for better times?

-Last time we wrote about Bapcor (ASX:BAP), in May last year, it had just seen a 3rd profit downgrade in less than a year, and its CEO-elect walk away two days before he was meant to start.
-As a consequence, its shares had halved over the preceding 2 years.
+We last wrote about Bapcor (ASX:BAP) in late May, nearly 12 months to the day it had just seen a 3rd profit downgrade in less than a year, and its CEO-elect walk away two days before he was meant to start.
+As a consequence, its shares took a massive hit.
 Talk about a crappy run.

 Who is Bapcor (ASX:BAP)?